 Words: Nathan Chadwick | Pictures: Concours South Africa/Levi SAville

 The winning Mercedes-Benz belonged to Eddie Moyce.
-“I had no expectations but I knew the car would speak for itself,” he said.
+“I had no expectations, but I knew the car would speak for itself,” he said.
 Ross De Abreau’s 1984 Porsche Carrera 3.2 and Noor-Deen Singh’s 2000 BMW M5 finished in second and third places respectively.

 Reflecting on the show, concours organiser and MC Greg Marucchi said: “The standard of competitors at the fifth edition of Concours South Africa was the best we’ve seen yet.
-Just half a point separated the top two cars and 1 point the top three.
+Just half a point separated the top two cars, and one point divided the top three.
 That’s just one point out of a maximum of 220.
 Incredible!”

-Plans are already in place for next year’s event, which is due to take place between September 1 and 3.
+Plans are already in place for next year’s event, which is due to take place between September 1 and 3, 2023 .
 More details can be found here.